mary-ext/tangled.sh-mirror/docs/knot-hosting.md

 systemctl start knotserver
 ```

-The last step is to configure a reverse proxy like Nginx or Caddy to front yourself
+The last step is to configure a reverse proxy like Nginx or Caddy to front your
 knot.
 Here's an example configuration for Nginx:

 ```